 The control valve calibration procedure will depend on the positioner you have installed on your control valve.
-The valve positioner receives data from the controller, then sends pressure to the valve to move it up or down.
+As the name suggests, the control valve positioner receives data from the controller, then sends pressure to the valve to move it up or down.

 If you have a pneumatic positioner receiving a signal between 3 and 15 psi, the control valve calibration procedure is entirely manual.
-Beyond that, the procedure can differ between vendors.
 For this discussion, we’ll use a Fisher pneumatic positioner and give you an overview of how to calibrate the control valve for it.

-That pretty much covers it, the process of control valve calibration.
-To know more about such products, you can get in touch with our engineers!
+That covers the process of calibrating a pneumatic control valve positioner.
+If you still have questions, feel free to get in touch with our engineers.